-UHPP became a recognized expert in eligibility, enrollment, and program specifications by attending CBPP webinars, CMS weekly calls, the Enroll America conference, and by assisting consumers.
+As the largest navigator grantee in Utah, UHPP became a recognized expert in eligibility, enrollment, and program specifications by attending CBPP webinars, CMS weekly calls, Enroll America conferences, Families USA conferences, Community Catalyst conferences, and most of all by assisting thousands of Utahns.
 UHPP and the lead team are recognized by political, business, and community stakeholders as enrollment leaders and experts in Utah.

 UHPP hosts monthly navigator and assister meetings and annual summits and webinars to provide trainings, share best practices, and connect assisters with each other.
 The Project Director (PD) serves as a resource to enrollment assisters providing additional training, technical assistance, event coordination, and facilitating the sharing of best practices among the enrollment assisters.
 The PD also works in partnership with the Utah Department of Workforce Services (DWS) and the Utah Department of Health to continually improve service to Utahns applying for Medicaid or CHIP.
 UHPP houses four navigators, four certified application counselors, and six volunteers to help with outreach.
 These in-house assisters serve as a warm referral source for various community organizations.

 Every year, Take Care Utah organizes the Hispanic Heritage Parade & Street Festival in September to celebrate Hispanic Heritage Month and to raise awareness of Take Care Utah’s services.
 This event includes a parade as well as entertainment and food representing a variety of Hispanic cultures.
 This event attracts thousands of people and is now a staple of the community.